 - Payments of interest on obligations issued by individuals.
 However, if you pay \$600 or more of interest in the course of your trade or business to a payee, you must report the payment.
 Backup withholding applies to the reportable payment if the payee has not provided a TIN or has provided an incorrect TIN. - Payments of tax-exempt interest (including exempt-interest dividends under section 852). - Payments described in section 6049(b)(5) to nonresident aliens. - Payments on tax-free covenant bonds under section 1451. - Payments made by certain foreign organizations. - Mortgage interest paid to you.

-Other types of payments that generally are exempt from backup withholding include: - Wages. - Distributions from a pension, annuity, profit-sharing or stock bonus plan, or an IRA. - Distributions from an owner-employee plan. - Certain surrenders of life insurance contracts. - Gambling winnings, if withholding is required under section 3402(q).
-However, if withholding is not required under section 3402(q), backup withholding applies if the payee fails to furnish a TIN. - Real estate transactions reportable under section 6045.
+Other types of payments that generally are exempt from backup withholding include:

+- Wages. - Distributions from a pension, annuity, profit-sharing or stock bonus plan, any IRA, or an owner-employee plan. - Certain surrenders of life insurance contracts. - Gambling winnings if withholding is required under section 3402(q).
+However, if withholding is not required under section 3402(q), backup withholding applies if the payee fails to furnish a TIN. - Real estate transactions reportable under section 6045(e). - Cancelled debts reportable under section 6050P. - Distributions from a medical savings account and long-term care benefits. - Fish purchases for cash reportable under section 6050R.